 A short, easy hike on a groomed trail requires nothing but a good pair of shoes and your typical exercise clothing.
 However, if you plan on spending a few hours outside hiking or have already gotten a taste for the hobby and what to get more serious about, purchasing proper hiking attire is a must.

 One of the best things you can do to improve your hiking experience is to buy shoes designed for hiking or backpacking.
 If you only have a small budget to spend on hiking gear use it on shoes and skip the fancy clothing.
 The health of your feet can really make or break a day on the trail.

 Before shopping for shoes you will need to decide whether you want shoes or boots.

-If you’re not sure where to start with shoe shopping, Merrell, Keen, Lowa and Vasque are good places to start.
-You are sure to find those brands at vast majority of outdoor gear stores as well.
+If you’re not sure where to start with shoe shopping, Merrell, Keen, Lowa, and Vasque are good places to start.
+You are sure to find those brands at the vast majority of outdoor gear stores as well.
 While shopping for your footwear, don’t forget about socks.
-Get a couple good pairs of hiking socks and some liners.
+Get a couple of good pairs of hiking socks and some liners.
 Be sure you wear the socks when trying on shoes or boots to ensure you get an accurate fit.